coleberkley/MovieConnect-Backend/README.md

 - Running management scripts to populate local database with data
 - Running, Stopping, Using the backend
 - Deploying the backend

+### Notes on Management Scripts

+Outlining what each management script does.
+Need to refurbish these soon for Set Up instructions but purpose should stay.

+#### CSV-Sourced DB Population Scripts
+- install_movies.py : Reads movies.csv and installs each movie's movie_id and genres
+- install_links.py : Reads links.csv and finds each movie_id and maps to a tmdb_id
+- install_ratings.py : Reads ratings.csv and creates users and ratings for each new user and rating

+#### API-Sourced DB Scripts
+- query_metadata.py : Queries TMDb API for remaining metadata per movie
+- query_credits.py : Queries TMDb API for Director and Actor data per movie

+#### Validation Scripts:
+- clean_data.py : Deletes any movie and its associated ratings if a movie is missing any fields

+#### Debugging Scripts:
+- log_missing_tmdb.py : Logs any movie_id that is missing tmdb_id
+- log_missing_fields.py : Logs any movie_id with their missing metadata fields
+- log_missing_credits.py : Logs any movie_id with their missing credits fields
+- print_tmdb_query : Prints a TMDb query response to console
+- print_user_ratings : Prints a user's rated movies to console
+- print_user_recs : Prints a user's recommendations to console

+Any scripts that are no longer important start with 'old'.